All Products

 2. In the lower-left corner of the desktop, choose 开始图标 > Windows Administrative Tools > Internet Information Services (IIS) Manager.

-5. Try to access the FTP site again.
+5. Access the FTP site again.

 Symptom